 Welcome to Butterfly class.
 Butterfly Class caters for children with learning difficulties from across the borough of Richmond.
-This specialist resourced provision takes up to eight children with a statement of special education needs, between the ages of four and seven referred to us by the Special Educational Needs Panel of the local education authority, six with moderate learning difficulties and 2 with severe learning difficulties.
+This specialist resourced provision takes up to eight children with an Educational Health and Care Plan, between the ages of four and seven referred to us by the Special Educational Needs Panel of the local education authority, with moderate learning difficulties and complex learning difficulties.

 We have our own classroom on the ground floor completed in February 2012 with a group room, toilet facilities, outdoor play area and sensory room/quiet room.
 Butterfly class provides the children with a period of intensive teaching targeted at their individual needs.
 All the children have Individual Education Plans and speech and language targets as appropriate.
 Teaching is individual and in small groups, and the children are encouraged to learn to work independently where possible.

 Butterfly class has a full-time teacher in charge, 2 teaching assistants and its own lunchtime supervisor.
 We also have a speech and language therapist provided by the health authority, who works with the unit staff on programs tailored to the needs of individual children.
 The staff also liaise with other support services such as occupational therapy and the educational psychology service.
 The school nurse also visits the special unit and liaises closely with staff.

 The children follow a broad topic-based curriculum which meets the requirements of the Foundation Stage and National Curriculum at an appropriate level.
 We work intensively to develop basic skills in reading, writing and mathematics and we use a balance of group and individual work designed to encourage language development and social skills.
 We have a daily snack time, weekly cooking and music sessions, and enrich the curriculum with a wide range of trips, visits and regular shared experiences to base our learning on.